Near McLean in Fairfax County, Virginia — The American South (Mid-Atlantic)

 Topics and series.
 This historical marker is listed in these topic lists: Industry & Commerce • Waterways & Vessels.
 In addition, it is included in the ASCE Civil Engineering Landmarks series list.
 A significant historical year for this entry is 1821.

 Location.
 38° 59.425′ N, 77° 14.977′ W. Marker is near McLean, Virginia, in Fairfax County.
-Marker can be reached from the intersection of Old Dominion Drive and Georgetown Pike (Virginia Route 193).
+It can be reached from the intersection of Old Dominion Drive and Georgetown Pike (Virginia Route 193).
 Located along the Great Falls National Park main trail, near the old locks of the Potowmack Canal.
 Touch for map.
 Marker is in this post office area: Mc Lean VA 22102, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Company House (about 300 feet away, measured in a direct line); Mather Gorge (about 800 feet away); Matildaville (approx. 0.2 miles away); The Patowmack Canal (approx. 0.3 miles away); The Floods (approx. 0.3 miles away in Maryland); Floods at Great Falls (approx. 0.4 miles away); a different marker also named Patowmack Canal (approx. 0.4 miles away); People and the Potomac (approx. 0.4 miles away).
+At least 8 other markers are within walking distance of this marker: The Company House (about 300 feet away, measured in a direct line); Mather Gorge (about 800 feet away); Matildaville (approx. 0.2 miles away); The Patowmack Canal (approx. 0.3 miles away); The Floods (approx. 0.3 miles away in Maryland); Floods at Great Falls (approx. 0.4 miles away); a different marker also named Patowmack Canal (approx. 0.4 miles away); People and the Potomac (approx. 0.4 miles away).
 Touch for a list and map of all markers in McLean.

 Also see . . .